DZFE: 1972–1997: Martial Law and People Power Revolution

-1997-2012: Move to Makati and 9/11 Aftermath
+1997–2012: Move to Makati and 9/11 aftermath

 In 1997, under the helm of Ma.
-Teresa “Rexey” Domingo, DZFE transferred its office and studio from the FEBC Compound in Karuhatan, Valenzuela to Cityland 10 Tower 1 in Makati.
+Teresa "Rexey" Domingo, DZFE transferred its office and studio from the FEBC Compound in Karuhatan, Valenzuela to Cityland 10 Tower 1 in Makati.
 This was to move the station closer to its listeners, many of whom resided in the latter area.

 Dan Andrew Cura assumed management of the station in 2000.
 He left to take on other responsibilities within the FEBC network in 2002, and was succeeded by Maribel Fernandez.
-The withdrawal of foreign subsidies following 9/11, in addition to other fiscal difficulties, spurred a decision to reduce the broadcast by 40% in 2003, going on the air in the morning and evening six days a week.
+The withdrawal of foreign subsidies following September 11 attacks, in addition to other fiscal difficulties, spurred a decision to reduce the broadcast by 40% in 2003, going on the air in the morning and evening six days a week.

 The management of the station was entrusted to current station manager Tiffany Liong-Gabuya in 2004, who assumed full management of the station the following year.
-That year, owing to the proliferation of tall buildings around its Makati antenna, DZFE transferred its transmitting facilities to a leased site in Crestview Subd., Antipolo, Rizal (a site shared with commercial stations, UNTV-37 and DWNU, all owned by Progressive Broadcasting Corporation; and Radio Philippines Network for digital TV broadcasts), and downgraded its transmitting power from 20 kW to 5 kW, in order to control power costs.
+That year, owing to the proliferation of tall buildings around its Makati antenna, DZFE transferred its transmitting facilities to a leased site in Crestview Subd., Antipolo, Rizal (a site formerly shared with commercial stations, UNTV-37 and DWNU, all owned by Progressive Broadcasting Corporation; now used by Radio Philippines Network for digital TV broadcasts), and downgraded its transmitting power from 20 kW to 5 kW, in order to control power costs.

 In 2006, DZFE reclaimed 10 hours of the broadcast week, restoring quality programming to the 10PM to midnight block.
 In June 2008, it extended its broadcast back to 18 hours a day, 6 days a week.
 In January 2010, it completed its return to its daily 18-hour broadcasts.

 The station also regained signal strength.
 In April 2009, DZFE began broadcast from a newly purchased Nautel NV20 transmitter, entirely funded by donations from local and foreign FEBC supporters, and is the first of its kind in the Philippines.
 It upgraded its transmitting power to 10 kW.

-2012-present: Move to Ortigas
+2012–present: Move to Ortigas

 The station once more relocated its office, studio and transmitting facilities in June and July 2012, this time to Ortigas Center, Pasig.
 Off air for a few days from June 21 for the move, the station began broadcasting on July 2 from the 46th floor of One Corporate Center.
 The relocation was part of a larger migration that involved the transfer of FEBC's main offices and the office and studio of its sister station, 702 DZAS, to Pasig from Valenzuela; while its archived and miscellaneous contents were also transferred to FEBC's shortwave facilities in Bocaue, Bulacan.
 After the transfer, it upgraded its transmitting power once again to 20 kW.

 In June 2013, after years of working through several backroom issues, DZFE's broadcast became available outside the Greater Metro Manila area through online streaming.
 In September 2013, DZFE expanded its schedule to a 21-hour-a-day daily broadcast, the longest schedule DZFE has maintained in its history.

 Since July 2017, DZFE has been available as an audio simulcast via Cignal TV Channel 314.